crosswalk-project/crosswalk-website/public/documentation/getting_started/remote_debugging.md

 ## Tizen

-To debug Crosswalk applications on Tizen, the Crosswalk service on the target must be configured to provide a debugging endpoint.
-You can then access this endpoint from a Chrome browser on the host.
+To debug Crosswalk applications on Tizen, the Crosswalk service on the target device should be configured to provide a debugging endpoint.
+A properly-configured endpoint is accessible via Chrome browser on the host.

-Before you can follow these instructions, you will first need a Tizen target (with Crosswalk installed); and an application installed on that target via `xwalkctl`.
+All you need is a Tizen target (with Crosswalk installed) and an application installed on that target via `xwalkctl`.
 See [Getting started](/documentation/getting_started.html) for details.

-Once you have the pre-requisites in place, turn on debugging for the Crosswalk service on the Tizen target as follows:
+Once the pre-requisites are in place, log in and turn on debugging for the Crosswalk service on the Tizen target as follows:

 1. From the host, log on to the Tizen target.
 For example, if the Tizen target has the IP address 192.168.0.19: